 - Dunleavy Hall, Room 363

 Dr. Pinti is a full professor of English.
-His research interests include Chaucer, Dante and the history of Dante reception, and literature and theology, He received his B.A. from Kent State University (1986), his M.A. and Ph.D. from the Ohio State University (1988, 1992), and his M.Div. from Christ the King Seminary (2011).
-He is also an Episcopal priest, serving as part-time vicar at St. Aidan's Episcopal Church in Alden, N.Y.
+He received his B.A. from Kent State University (1986), his M.A. and Ph.D. from the Ohio State University (1988, 1992), and his M.Div. from Christ the King Seminary (2011).
+He is also an Episcopal priest, serving as part-time Canon at St. Paul's Cathedral in Buffalo.